Key Takeaways:

 Landlords or property managers remain responsible for major repairs and safety, including heating and hot water systems, electrical safety and structural issues.
 Reporting problems early helps ensure they are logged and resolved efficiently, supporting a smooth and well-managed tenancy.

-The Renters’ Rights Act 2025 introduces significant reforms to the private rented sector and will shape how renting in London works from 2026 onwards.
+The Renters’ Rights Act introduced some of the biggest changes to the private rental sector in recent years and is reshaping how renting in London works.

-From 1 May 2026, Section 21 ‘no-fault’ evictions are expected to be abolished.
-Landlords will no longer be able to end a tenancy without a valid reason, with possession instead relying on defined Section 8 grounds such as serious rent arrears, anti-social behaviour, or the landlord’s intention to sell or occupy the property.
+From 1 May 2026, Section 21 no-fault evictions were abolished.
+Landlords can no longer end a tenancy without a valid legal reason, with possession instead relying on defined Section 8 grounds such as serious rent arrears, anti-social behaviour or a landlord intending to sell or move into the property.

-The Act also introduces assured periodic tenancies as the standard tenancy model, replacing fixed-term agreements.
-This gives renters greater long-term security while maintaining clear notice periods for both parties.
+The Act also introduced assured periodic tenancies as the standard tenancy structure for many private renters, replacing fixed term agreements.
+This gives renters greater flexibility and stronger protections while changing how notice periods and tenancy agreements operate.

-Rent increases will be limited to once per year and must follow a formal process, with tenants able to challenge unfair increases through the First-tier Tribunal.
-Additional measures include a ban on rental bidding, limits on rent paid in advance, and stronger protections against blanket refusals for tenants with children or those receiving benefits.
+Rent increases are now limited to once per year and must follow a formal process, with tenants able to challenge increases through the First-tier Tribunal.
+Additional measures include a ban on rental bidding, tighter limits on rent paid in advance and stronger protections for households with children and tenants receiving benefits.

 Renting in London can feel competitive, but understanding the process puts you firmly in control.
-From setting a realistic budget and choosing the right areas to navigating viewings, referencing and tenancy agreements, each step becomes more manageable when you know what to expect.
+From setting a realistic budget and choosing the right areas to navigating viewings, referencing and tenancy agreements in London, each step becomes more manageable when you know what to expect.

 With ongoing legislative changes such as the Renters’ Rights Act reshaping the rental landscape, staying informed and prepared is more important than ever.
 And if you want support finding high-quality Build to Rent, co-living or professionally managed rental homes across London, Right Now Residential is here to guide you every step of the way.